15 Top-Rated Tourist Attractions in Guatemala

 Quetzaltenango, Guatemala's second-largest city, is the commercial center of southwestern Guatemala.
 More commonly called Xela, the town's major sights are the Parque Centro América and the Neoclassical buildings surrounding it.
 Most of these buildings, apart from the cathedral, stem from the era in the 19th century when Xela was a major trading and artistic community.

-6 Monterrico and the Biotopo Monterrico-Hawaii (Nature Reserve)
+6. Monterrico and the Biotopo Monterrico-Hawaii (Nature Reserve)

 The small coastal village of Monterrico, with its laid-back feel and lovely stretch of oceanfront, will appeal to anyone looking for some time at the beach and a little nature.
 Unlike the high inland regions, the area around Monterrico is hot and tropical.
 The beach here is dominated by big surf and not always ideal for swimming, but beautiful nonetheless.

-7 Pacaya Volcano, Antigua
+7. Pacaya Volcano, Antigua

-The Pacaya Volcano, rising to more than 2,550 meters, offers the chance to witness volcanic activity first hand.
+The Pacaya Volcano, rising to more than 2,550 meters, offers the chance to witness volcanic activity firsthand.
 Located near Antigua, this volcano been continuously active since 1975, and lava explosions constantly change its appearance.

-8 Livingston on the Caribbean Coast
+9. Livingston on the Caribbean Coast

 They have created a distinctive culture and language.
 Caribbean rhythms abound and they increase during the month of May as a Garífuna pilgrimage arrives in town.
 Celebrations during Easter week and on December 12 (the feast day of the Virgin of Guadalupe) are also colorful events.

 Livingston is the departure point for boat rides on the Río Quehueche and Río Cocolí or to the Cayos Sapodillas for snorkeling and fishing.
 The best beaches are just outside of town, easily reached by taxi.

-9 Museo Ixchel del Traje Indigena (Museum of Mayan Costumes), Guatemala City
+10. Museo Ixchel del Traje Indigena (Museum of Mayan Costumes), Guatemala City

 Address: 6A Calle 6, Guatemala City

-10 Grutas de Lanquín (Lanquín Caves) and Semuc Champey
+11. Grutas de Lanquín (Lanquín Caves)

 Thousands of bats make their home here and provide an interesting spectacle as they leave in a nightly mass exodus from the cave to feed in the nearby forest.
-Visitors who are interested in seeing this unique site should plan to tour the cave in the late afternoon and then hang around until sunset.
+If you are interested in seeing this unique site, plan to tour the cave in the late afternoon and then hang around until sunset.

-11 Museo Popol Vuh, Guatemala City
+12. Museo Popol Vuh, Guatemala City

 Address: 6 Calle Final zona 10, Universidad Francisco Marroquín